How to set up?

 Setting up for evaluation/demo purposes

 The following Docker Compose-based setup is intended for demo and evaluation purposes only and is not recommended for production use due to security and performance concerns.
 For the sake of installation simplicity, this setup contains a hard-coded JWT secret key, which is not secure.
-For enterprise grade setup, consider Kubernetes-based deployment of the provided containers (see Helm Chart), production compose setup, or other option available in your organization. |
+For an enterprise-grade setup, consider Kubernetes-based deployment of the provided containers (see Helm Chart), production compose setup, or another supported option. |

 For RHEL with SELinux enabled runtime only